 Can you put enameled cast iron in the oven?

 Yes, enameled cast iron can be used in the oven generally it is oven safe up to 500 F. Enamel cast iron is also interchangeable between the stovetop and the oven.

 Enameled cast iron is non-stick if you do not dry cook.
 Put simply you need oil, lard, butter, or other liquid in the bottom of the pan.

-You can absolutely cook eggs in enameled cast iron cookware.
+Can you cook eggs in enameled cast iron?

 Conclusion – Is Enameled Cast Iron Cookware Safe to Use?

 Enameled cast iron cookware is a safer option than regular cast iron in that it does not leach iron, has a natural non-stick quality, and does not rust.
 It is a better choice of material for cookware.